 - To prepare the chili, add all of the ingredients (except the beans and nutritional yeast) listed under "Chili" to a large pan and stir well.
 Bring to a boil, once it's boiling, turn to medium heat and cover.
 Cook for 10 minutes, stirring a couple of times during.
 At the end of the ten minutes, all of the water should be gone.
 Mine took exactly 10 minutes.

 - While the veggies are cooking, roughly mash the beans with a fork, leaving some whole.
 After the 10 minutes is up for the veggies, add the beans and another 1/2 cup of water, 2 teaspoons chili powder and 2 tablespoons nutritional yeast.
 Adding these at the 2nd part of cooking enhances the flavor, since you are adding more water.
 Heat through just until thickened.
 Turn off the heat.
 Taste and add any more salt or seasoning.
 I didn't add anything extra.
 If you want your chili more soupy, add more water, but you may need more spice then.
 I like mine chunky.

-- Add 1/2 cup of the above chili mixture to a food processor with the remaining "cheese" ingredients.
+- To make the cheese, add 1/2 cup of the above chili mixture to a food processor with the remaining "cheese" ingredients.
 Blend until completely smooth.
 Taste and adjust seasonings if desired.
 I didn't add anything else.